kubernetes/website/docs/getting-started-guides/kubeadm.md

 Please refer to the specific add-on installation guide for exact details.
 You should only install one pod network per cluster.

-If you are on another architecture than amd64, you should use the flannel overlay network as described in [the multi-platform section](#multi-platform)
+If you are on another architecture than amd64, you should use the flannel or Weave Net overlay networks as described in [the multi-platform section](#multi-platform)

 NOTE: You can install **only one** pod network per cluster.